 Yes.
 According to the Schengen rules, the Schengen visa is generally valid for all the countries in the Schengen area.
 Please note, however, that you always have to apply at the consulate of the country which is your primary destination (see FAQ no 5).
 The territorial validity of your visa is indicated on the visa sticker under the heading "Valid For".
+You will find information on how to read your visa sticker on this page.
 See FAQ no 16 on checks at the external borders.